maniartech/signals/docs/api_reference.md

 # 📖 Complete API Reference

-> **Military-grade event processing with 11ns/op performance**
+> **Military-grade in-process event processing with 11ns/op performance**

-Complete documentation for all methods, interfaces, and advanced usage patterns with **93.5% test coverage**.
+Complete documentation for all methods, interfaces, and advanced usage patterns for **in-process communication within Go monolithic applications** with **93.5% test coverage**.

+## 🎯 **Scope: In-Process Events Only**

+**Important**: This library is designed for **package-to-package communication within the same Go process**, not for distributed systems or microservices communication.

+- ✅ **Monolith Architecture**: Perfect for coordinating packages within single binary
+- ✅ **In-Process Events**: Zero network overhead, type-safe, microsecond latency
+- ❌ **Distributed Systems**: Use message brokers (Kafka, RabbitMQ) for cross-service communication

 ## 🎯 Core Constructors